VOXY’s Vision, Objectives & Meetings

 VOXY’s ten objectives are:

-- To give a voice to all children and young people across Oxfordshire
+- To give a voice to young people across Oxfordshire

-- To ensure all young people are included
+- To ensure all young people have the opportunity to be included

-- To make active and positive changes from issues raised by children and young people
+- To influence active and positive changes from issues raised by young people

 - To hold public bodies to account

-- To commit to working with partner organisations to achieve our goals
+- To commit to working with partner organisations to achieve set goals

 - To influence actions of partner organisations